 This is why I love creativity so much and why I am creating a workshop which teaches people this:

-When life is hard, your co-workers are annoying, your boss hates you, your kids drives you up the wall, creativity is your friend.
+When life is hard, your co-workers are annoying, your boss hates you, your kids drive you up the wall, creativity is your friend.
 Your ability to create something that didn’t exist before, that you have made up.
 Creating is what will save you.

 We react to life every day.
 Moving and navigating the people around us.
-Relationships, jobs, chores, sleep and food.
+Relationships, jobs, chores, sleep, and food.

-Most of what we fill our days with, is done for survival.
+Most of what we fill our days with is done for survival.
 For ourselves and our families.
 And this is extra true if you have children.
 And that’s how it should be, of course.
 So we don’t often get time to digest the emotions we have gone through in a day.

 This is one of the reasons why creating saves my sanity (hubs would say I’d need to do a whooole lot more creating for that to happen ….haha).
 I’m a person who feels and senses a lot, so it is über important that I carve out space in my life to deal with just being me.

 If too much time passes when I don’t write on this blog or paint, I get irritable.
 It’s like I don’t know what to do with myself.

 I think because also now creating is such a big part of my life, it affects me more when I don’t.